SBTI-IT/elms/README.md

 Leave Management System allows employees to apply for a leave based on the number of leave days they have accumulated.

-## v0.9.0-Alpha
+## v2.0
-The system allows the supervisor to manage the categories of the system:

-### Leave
+- Attach documents to leave applications
-* viewing, accepting or rejecting an employee’s leave application
+- Sends email notification to supervisor or admin after leave application

-### Employee
-* adding and removing an employee

-### Departments
-* adding and removing departments

-The employee(user) is able to apply for a leave.
+- Export leave application history to MS Excel sheet
+- Supervisor role

 ## v1.0.0-Beta
 A few UI changes have been made to the template